prysmaticlabs/prysm/sharding/README.md

 This client is tasked with processing pending transactions into blobs within collations by serializing data into collation bodies.
 It is responsible for submitting proposals (collation headers) to the SMC via the `addHeader` function.

-The sharding client begins to work by its main loop, which involves the following steps:
+The sharding node begins to work by its main loop, which involves the following steps:

 1.  _**Subscribe to incoming block headers:**_ the client will begin by issuing a subscription over JSON-RPC for block headers from the running geth node.